inflatebot/chatterbox-TTS-cli-api/README.md

 This was built off the work of the original model authors, and especially the foundational work of [@AcTePuKc's script](https://github.com/SparkAudio/Spark-TTS/issues/10).
 This would not have been possible without [@AcTePuKc](https://github.com/AcTePuKc)'s inference script.

-This project is fully functional, but not feature complete.
-I plan to add the ability to choose custom voices at inference time with the API.

 Right now, it is designed to be used locally by one user, processing one request at a time.
 Multi-user (concurrent requests) generation works, but it is not as stable as it could be.

 The program is a work in progress, but right now, pretty great!